The other day, I sat in a two hour meeting with a prospective client and didn’t say a single word the entire time.

 Knowing when to talk and when to listen has allowed me to grow and learn very quickly in the marketing industry, and even quicker with my personal relationships.

-Next time you sit in a meeting, I encourage you to spend the majority of the time listening and thinking about what you may have missed hearing had you talked.Opinions expressed here by Contributors are their own.
+Next time you sit in a meeting, I encourage you to spend the majority of the time listening and thinking about what you may have missed hearing had you talked.Opinions expressed here are the opinions of the author.
+Influencive does not endrose or review brands mentioned.